-In Adams, Arapahoe, and Douglas Counties, there were 25,797 crashes in 2011, resulting in 62 deaths and 2,427 injuries.
-Eleven (18%) of those who died were pedestrians, which is a higher proportion of deaths than seen statewide.
-Half (48%) of vehicle occupants who died were not restrained in a safety belt or child safety seat.
+In Adams, Arapahoe, and Douglas Counties, there were 31,114 crashes in 2016, resulting in 353 deaths and 7,938 injuries.
+Twenty-four (7%) of those who died were pedestrians, and of vehicle occupants who died fifty-eight (16%) were not restrained in a safety belt or child safety seat.
 Motor vehicle crashes are the leading cause of death for children and young adults ages 1-34.